Stuycs-K/final-project-10-durana-sumairm/WORKLOG.md

 ### date: May 23, 2023
 -fixed the maze by combining both of our versions -realized we cant load a bunch of coin images but we will deal with that later

+### date: May 24, 2023
+-started on character class
+-started on buttons class (arrow keys) in order to move the character but we aren't sure if that is needed